famzah/ping-multi/README.md

 # ping-multi
-Interactively ping one or multiple hosts.
+Interactively ping one or multiple hosts from a single location.

 Screenshot 1: